Tyne Daly: 1981–2005: Breakthrough and stardom

+2006–present: Return to Broadway

-She appeared on Broadway in the 2006 play Rabbit Hole, portraying the mother of the play's protagonist, played by Cynthia Nixon.
+She appeared on Broadway in the David Lindsay-Abaire play Rabbit Hole (2006) portraying the mother of the play's protagonist, played by Cynthia Nixon.
+For her performance she was nominated for the Tony Award for Best Featured Actress in a Play.
 In January 2008, she played the role of Mother in the world premiere production of Edward Albee's Me, Myself & I at the McCarter Theatre, Princeton, New Jersey.
 In 2009, she appeared in the original cast of Love, Loss, and What I Wore.

-She debuted the role of Judy Steinberg in It Shoulda Been You, at the George Street Playhouse, New Brunswick, New Jersey, which ran from October 4 to November 6, 2011.
-The musical ran on Broadway in 2015.

-She starred as Maria Callas in Master Class at the Manhattan Theater Club on Broadway, from June 14, 2011 (previews) to September 4, 2011.
-Daly reprised her role as Maria Callas in the West End production of Master Class, which opened at the Vaudeville Theatre on February 7, 2012 (after previews from January 21) in a limited engagement to April 28, 2012.

-Cabaret

 Daly performed a cabaret act, Second Time Around, in January 2010 at Feinstein's at Loews Regency, New York City.
 She had previously performed at Feinstein's in May 2009.